mbed-Infineon-XMC/Heap_Stack_Statistics/README.md

 Set the following define to simulate an stack overflow:<br />
 `#define STACK_ERROR`<br />
 Every 4 seconds 500 bytes more are allocated from the task stack memory.
 Every Task has a default stack size from 4096 byte.
-If the task increase this value a kernel error message is printet over the STDIO UART.
+If the task increase this value a kernel error message is printed over the STDIO UART.
-If a runtime error occurs mbed-os enables the Light of Death to let you know that an error has occured.
+If a runtime error occurs mbed-os enables the Light of Death to let you know that an error has occurred.
 * Heap overflow<br />
 Remove the following define to simulate an heap overflow:<br />
 `//#define STACK_ERROR`<br />
 In this example every 2 seconds a block of 3000 bytes is allocated from the heap memory.
-If there is no free heap memory availabe malloc() retuns a NULL pointer.
+If there is no free heap memory available  malloc() returns a NULL pointer.

 ## Step 1: Download mbed CLI